coreruleset/coreruleset/util/crs-rules-check/README.md

 The script expects an argument at least - this would be a single file or a file list, eg: `/path/to/coreruleset/*.conf`.

-After it found the set, it starts a loop: open every file, and makes these steps:
+First it parses all of the files what you given, and tries to parse.
+This is a "pre-check", and runs on all files before the other tests.
-  * try to parse the structure - this is a syntax check **note**: this script is a bit more strict than mod_security.
+  * **Parsing check** - try to parse the structure, this is a syntax check **note**: this script is a bit more strict than mod_security.
 There are some cases, where mod_security allows the syntax, but [msc_pyparser](https://github.com/digitalwave/msc_pyparser/) not.
+Also note, that this step runs on all rules files before the others

+After it found the set, it starts a loop: on each parsed structure it does these steps:
-  * runs a case sensitive format of operators, actions, transformations and ctl methods eg. `@beginsWith` is allowed, `@beginswith` is not.
-In this step, the script also ensures that an operator is present.
+  * **Case sensitive check** - runs a case sensitive format of operators, actions, transformations and ctl methods eg. `@beginsWith` is allowed, `@beginswith` is not.
+In this step, the script also ensures that an operator is present, eg `SecRule ARGS "^.*"` isn't allowed without `@rx` operator.
-  * check the order of actions - [see the wiki](https://github.com/coreruleset/coreruleset/wiki/Order-of-ModSecurity-Actions-in-CRS-rules)
+  * **Order actions check** - checking the order of actions - [see the wiki](https://github.com/coreruleset/coreruleset/wiki/Order-of-ModSecurity-Actions-in-CRS-rules)
-  * CRS has a good reference for [indentation](https://github.com/coreruleset/coreruleset/blob/v3.4/dev/CONTRIBUTING.md#general-formatting-guidelines-for-rules-contributions) and other formatting. `msc_pyparser` follows these rules when it creates the config file(s) from parsed structure(s).
+  * **Identation check** CRS has a good reference for [indentation](https://github.com/coreruleset/coreruleset/blob/v3.4/dev/CONTRIBUTING.md#general-formatting-guidelines-for-rules-contributions) and other formatting. `msc_pyparser` follows these rules when it creates the config file(s) from parsed structure(s).
 After the re-build is done, it runs a compare between the original file and the built one with help of `difflib`.
 If there are any mismatch, it shows that.
   **Note**, that `difflib` is a part of the standard Python library, you don't need to install it.
+  * **checking the 'ctl:auditLogParts' actions** - this step checks that the `ctl:auditLogParts` action is on the right place.
+In cae of a chained rule this action **must** placed in the last rule.
+  * **Duplicate ID's check** - checks the uniqueness of identifiers, and refers if a duplicate ID has found
+  * **paranoia-level/N tag and its value** - checks the existence (or non-existence) of `paranoia-level` tag where it is necessary or not, and its correctness.
+This step does:
+    * if a rule activated on a certain PL, and it does not have `nolog` action, it **must** have the correct `tag:'paranoia-level/N'` action with correct `N` value
+    * if a rule activated outside of any PL, or it has a `nolog` action, it **must not** have any `tag:paranoia-level/N` action
+ * **PL anomaly_scores check** - checks the scoring mechanism checks the rule consistency on a certain PL:
+    * rule must have the `severity` action
+    * rule must have the `setvar:(inbound|outbound)_anomaly_score_plN=+%{tx.SEVERITY_anomaly_score}`
+ * **Initialization of used TX variables** - all used TX variables have to initialize before it used.
+Using of a TX variable means:
+    * it occurs as a target, eg `SecRule TX.foo ...`
+    * it occurs as an operator argument, eg `SecRule ARGS "@rx %{TX.foo}"...`
+    * it occurs as a right side operand in a `setvar` action, eg `setvar:tx.bar=%{tx.foo}`
+    * it occurs as a substitution, eg in a `msg` value: `msg:'Current value of variable: %{tx.foo}`

+After these steps there is a cumulated report about not used TX variables.
+This could happen if a rule creates a TX variable (eg. `setvar:tx.foo=1`) but variable never used.
+This will only be revealed after we have reviewed all the rules.

 If script finds any parser error, it stops immediately.
 In case of other error, shows it (rule-by-rule).
 Finally, the script returns a non-zero value.